microsoft/MicroHack/03-Azure/01-03-Infrastructure/04_BCDR_Azure_Native/walkthrough/challenge-4/solution.md

 As a first step, we will download the Microsoft Azure Backup Server (MABS) from the Azure Recovery Services Vault that we created in [challenge 1](../../Readme.md#challenge-1).

-Note, to protect on-premises workloads, the MABS server **must be located on-premises**, and **connected to a domain**.
+Note: to protect on-premises workloads, the MABS server **must be located on-premises**, and **connected to a domain**.
 You can run the server on a Hyper-V VM, a VMware VM, or a physical host.
 The recommended minimum requirements for the server hardware are two cores and 8-GB RAM.
 The supported operating systems are:

 * Windows Server 2019 (Standard, Datacenter, Essentials) - 64 bit
 * Windows Server 2016 and latest SPs (Standard, Datacenter, Essentials) - 64 bit